-10 Pitfalls in Resume Writin
+Top 10 Pitfalls in Resume Writing

 - 1. Too long.
-Most new graduates should restrict their resumes to one experience, skills, accomplishments, and activities.
-Do not include vices professional. - 2.
+Most new graduates should restrict their resumes to one page.
+If you have trouble condensing, get help from a career services professional. - 2.
 Typographical, grammatical or spelling errors.
 These errors Suggest carelessness.
-Have at least two people proofread your resume.
-Don't rely on your computer's spell-checkers or grammarcheckers. - 3.
-Hard no read/Small margins.
+Have at least two people proof-read your resume.
+Don't rely on your computer's spell-checkers or grammar- checkers. - 3.
+Hard to read/Small margins.
 A poorly typed or copied resume looks unprofessional.
 Use a plain typeface, 10.5 to 12-point font.
 Have margins no smaller than 0.5in.
 Asterisks, bullets, under lining, boldface type and italics should be used only to make the document easier to read, not fancier.
-Again, ask a professional's opinion. - Too verbose.
+Again, ask a professional's opinion. - 4.
+Too verbose.
 Do not use complete sentences or paragraphs.
 Say as much as possible with as few words as possible.
 "A," "an" and "the" can almost always be left out.

-Your resume should include appropriate industry keywords, but be careful in your use of jargon and avoid slang.

-- 5. Too sparse.
+Your resume should include appropriate industry keywords, but be careful in your use of jargon and avoid slang. - 5.
+Too sparse.
 Give more than the bare essentials, especially when describing related work experience, skills, accomplisments, activities, interests and club memberships that will give employers important information. each position you seek (when possible).
 Emphasize only RELEVANT experience, skills, accomplishments and activities.
 Do not include information that would be illegal or inappropriate if asked about in an interview.
-This includes: marital status, age, sex, children, race, ethnicity, religion, etc. - Irrelavent Information.
+This includes: marital status, age, sex, children, race, ethnicity, religion, etc.

+- 6. Irrelavent Information.
 CUSTOMIZE each resume for each position you seek (when possible).
-Emphasize only RELEVANT,

-- page.
-If you have trouble condensing, get help from a career ser-information that would be illegal or inappropriate if asked about in an interview.
+Emphasize only RELE-VANT, experience, skills, accomplishments, and activities.
+Do not include information that would be illegal or inappropriate if asked about in an interview.
 This includes marital status, age, sex, children, race, ethnicity, religion, etc. - 7.
 Obviously generic.
 Too many resumes scream, "I need a job-any job!"
 The employer needs to feel that you are interested in a particular position and want to work for their specific organization. - 8.
 Lack of keyword optimization.
 Many employers now use ATS (Applicant Tracking Systems).
-It's important to use keywords from the qualifications section of the posting to help your resume make it through their filters. - 9.
+It's important to use keywords from the qualifications section of the posting to help your resume make it thro- ugh their filters. - 9.
 Boring.
 Make your resume as dynamic as possible.
 Begin every statement with action verbs, using them to describe what you have accomplished in past jobs.
-Don't forget to also include language specific to the field in which you are applying.

-Also, avoid repeating action verbs/words by using an online thesaurus.

-10. Too modest.
+Don't forget to also include language specific to the field in which you are applying. - Also, avoid repeating action verbs/words by using an online thesaurus. - 10.
+Too modest.
 The resume showcases your qualifications in competition with other applicants.
 Put your best foot forward without misrepresentation, falsification or arrogance.